PhilaController/phila-style/README.md

 ## Matplotlib theme

-'Dark' and 'light' mode themes are available.
+'Dark', 'grey', and 'light' modes are available.
+Below is an example of the 'grey' theme:

 ```python
 from matplotlib import pyplot as plt